cs1302uga/cs1302-api-app/README.rst

 Here are some of the learning outcomes for this project:

-* Plan, design, implement, test, debug, and deploy a complete object-oriented software solution in Linux/Unix environment (1302-LO1).
+* Plan, design, implement, test, debug, and deploy a complete object-oriented software solution in a Linux/Unix environment (1302-LO1).
 * Utilize inheritance and polymorphism in a software project (1302-LO3-LO4).
 * Develop a GUI for a software project (1302-LO7).
-* Implement exception-handling in a software project (1302-LO8).
+* Implement exception handling in a software project (1302-LO8).
 * Understand and apply language basics using an OOP language (1302-LO11).

 .. |freqs| replace:: Functional Requirements